dgryski/semgrep-go/README.md

 * readeof: check for ignoring io.EOF as a successful read
 * writestring: check for using io.WriteString(w, string(b)) when b is []byte
-* badlock: find incorrect lock/unlock pairs for rwmutex _
+* badlock: find incorrect lock/unlock pairs for rwmutex
+* contexttodo: find context.TODO() usage and suggest to change it _

 *Find this useful?
 [Buy me a coffee!](https://www.buymeacoffee.com/dgryski)*